 Directors Marty and Martha Johnson will be the first to tell you that Fresh Grounds is all about God and what He does to bring people together.
 Fresh Grounds' motto, “Caffeine for the Soul,” is not only a great catch phrase but is indicative of the unique aroma that is the desire of this couple who have dedicated their lives to the mission field in Greenville.

 Relationships are the most valuable commodity traded at Fresh Grounds.
 Coffee of great variety and quality, unique soft drinks and delicious desserts - as well as diverse forms of entertainment and education - are offered as a way to accomplish the business of making God’s will a reality in this place.
-Conversations are sparked in a comfortable and attractive venue designed to draw those who are hungering and thirsting for at least a morning pick up, and possibly righteousness, in this special blend of Caffeine and Conciseness (Matt 5:6).
+Conversations are sparked in a comfortable and attractive venue designed to draw those who are hungering and thirsting for at least a morning pickup, and possibly righteousness, in this special blend of Caffeine and Consciousness (Matt 5:6).

 As you walk in the door, it’s not unusual to see some of the neighborhood regulars enjoying their beverage of choice and discussing anything from the Pittsburgh Pirates to the fallacy of Pelagianism.
 Students, teens, parents, singles, couples, the lost and the found all have a place at Fresh Grounds.
 But what makes this place so special?